 The beginning of a new year is a natural time to reflect on experiences one had in the previous year that should be sources of inspiration for the new one.
-For me this is an easy task, having spent time in the Philippines last September where inspirational stories abound.
+For me, this is an easy task, having spent time in the Philippines last September, where inspirational stories abound.

 This post is also about me coming full circle.
-I started this blog about a year ago wanting to share my experiences with the children of the Philippines.
-A year later, I am returning to that theme, this time concentrating on the children of Umapad, a dumpsite in Mandaue City, a working-class neighborhood of Cebu.
+I started this blog about a year ago, wanting to share my experiences with the children of the Philippines.
+A year later, I am returning to that theme, concentrating on the children of Umapad, a dumpsite in Mandaue City, a working-class neighborhood of Cebu.
 Umapad is an old dumpsite where over 200 families live on a mountain of trash that has been compacted over time.
 As is often the case, most of these families have come to the big city from rural areas hoping to improve their lot.
 Not having been able to secure a job, they end up living and working in a nearby dumpsite, scavenging to find something, anything of value, earning typically less than $2 a day.
-The level of poverty is hard to describe in words; children are at constant risk of injury and diseases.
-But as we were walking around the site I was struck with how normal everything feels.
-This is a real community with tiny stores, vendors, a small chapel, and even a basketball net.
+The poverty level is hard to describe in words; children are at constant risk of injury and diseases.
+But as we were walking around the site, I was struck with how normal everything felt.
+This community has tiny stores, vendors, a small chapel, and even a basketball net.
 The houses are made of old cardboard scraps, yet we are welcomed in with warm smiles.
-The kids are like normal kids, just playing and enjoying themselves on their favorite “hill”, as they would in a regular neighborhood, but here the hill happens to be made of garbage.
-From what we could tell, one of the children had eaten a green marker but this did not prevent him from smiling at us mischievously.
-Thanks to some NGOs (the Gift of Grace Foundation is one of them, thegiftofgrace.com), some kids from Umapad are able to go to school, dressed in their spiffy uniforms.
-One can only hope that such efforts will allow some of these children to break out of the poverty cycle.
+The kids are like normal kids, just playing and enjoying themselves on their favorite “hill,” as they would in a regular neighborhood, but here the hill happens to be made of garbage.
+From what we could tell, one of the children had eaten a green marker, but this did not prevent him from smiling at us mischievously.
+Thanks to some NGOs (the Gift of Grace Foundation is one of them, thegiftofgrace.com), some kids from Umapad can go to school dressed in spiffy uniforms.
+One can only hope such efforts will allow some of these children to break the poverty cycle.